 How much does camp cost?
 What is included in the fee?

-- The cost per week is $130 per girl.
+- The cost per week is $130 per participant.
 This all-inclusive fee includes daily lunch and snacks, a summer camp T-shirt, and program materials.

-- There is a non-refundable one-time processing fee of $25 per girl due at time of registration.
+- There is a non-refundable one-time processing fee of $25 per participant due at time of registration.

 - Payment options are available online only